ademolacomfort/Data-Analysis-Portfolio/Python projects/Sleep Stress Mental Health Analysis/README.md

 📌 Project Overview

-This project explores the relationship between sleep patterns, lifestyle habits, physical activity, and stress levels using statistical nalysis and predictive modeling.
+This project explores the relationship between sleep patterns, lifestyle habits, physical activity, and stress levels using statistical analysis and predictive modeling.

-The analysis combines exploratory data analysis (EDA) with Ordinal Logistics Regression to identity the factors most strongly associated with stress levels and mental well-being.
+The analysis combines exploratory data analysis (EDA) with Ordinal Logistic Regression to identify the factors most strongly associated with stress levels and mental well-being.

 ---